awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 + Object of other defined data types
 + Array of values of type integer, Boolean, string, long, double, timestamp, or object

-You can also specify integer and Boolean DB parameters using expressions, formulas, and functions\.
+You can also specify integer and Boolean parameters using expressions, formulas, and functions\.

 For the Oracle engine, you can use the `DBInstanceClassHugePagesDefault` formula variable to specify a Boolean DB parameter\.
 See [DB parameter formula variables](#USER_FormulaVariables)\.